 Infant formula requires shipments to multiple factories for processing, packaging and distribution thousands of miles away.
 The entire manufacturing and distribution process consumes significant fuel and energy.

 While there have been a few recent headlines about environmental contaminants detected in breast milk, research shows that the risks of not breastfeeding outweigh the concerns.
 There is a far greater risk of contamination of infant formula, which has been subject to numerous recalls over the last decade.
 Formula packaging and bottles can also contain toxic chemicals like bisphenol-A (BPA) that can leach into milk and harm the environment.

-With increasing societal awareness of the importance of conservation, it’s surprising that breastfeeding doesn’t get more attention as an environmental issue and one of our most valuable natural resources.
-As advocates of greener living, protecting and supporting breastfeeding is one of the best ways we can contribute to a healthier planet and society.
+With increasing societal awareness of the importance of conservation, it’s surprising that the environmental benefits of breastfeeding don’t get more attention.
+As advocates of greener living, protecting and supporting breastfeeding is one of the simplest ways we can contribute to a healthier planet and society.